aces/Loris/README.md

 4) Run installer script to install core code, libraries, and MySQL schema (see Loris Setup Schematic).
 The script will prompt for the following information, including usernames and folders which it will create automatically.

+ * cd /var/www/$projectname/tools
+ * ./install.sh
+ * sudo service apache2 reload

+5) Go to http://localhost to verify that the LORIS core database has been successfully installed.
+Congratulations!
+Log in with the username “admin” and the password you supplied for this user while running the Install script.

+Note: Apache config files will be installed as *.conf, per Ubuntu 14.04.
+Rename these if running earlier version.
+ * sudo a2dissite default
+ * sudo a2ensite $projectname

 Notes for Loris post-installation setup are contained in the [Loris Developers Guide](https://docs.google.com/document/d/129T2SfqzKTTOkoXRykzCLe5Vy70A9Dzjw1O3vqgwsPQ).